-As a result of the need to close the school to all children except those of critical workers in March 2020, some of the intentions and actions in our SDP 2019-2020 were not realised.
-We will carry these forward to our SDP 2020-2021.
+As a result of the need to close the school to all children except those of critical workers in March 2020 and January 2021, some of the intentions and actions in our SDP 2019-2020 and 2020-2021 were not realised.
+We have carried these forward to our SDP 2021-2022.

 Having to move to on-line learning meant that we had to formulate new, emergency plans to educate our pupils.
 Since we had already introduced children to the Google Classroom, this meant that most children, given access to a tablet, an iPad, computer or phone, were able to continue learning at home.
+Our Early Years were able to communicate with parents through Tapestry.
 We strived to offer a broad and balanced curriculum despite obvious restrictions.
-CPD focused on supporting staff to teach via the Google Classroom.
+CPD focused on supporting staff to teach via the Google Classroom and Tapestry.

 With notification of a full reopening of schools in September 2020, we began planning a re-connect curriculum for the start of the new academic year (Appendix 1).
 The intention was to help pupils reflect on their experiences in order to connect with their wellbeing and their learning.
-The reconnect curriculum embraced the ideas of a recovery curriculum (see slides form INSET days):
+The reconnect curriculum embraced the ideas of a recovery curriculum (see slides from INSET days):